GitGuardian/ggtools/helm-preflights/README.md

 - Runs tests.
 - Fetches and displays the results.
 - Stores the results in a Kubernetes secret within your cluster.

+⚠️ Helm Preflights are available starting from GitGuardian version **2024.4.0**.

 ## Checks